 Many designs have ostentatious logos and superficial design elements that draw too much attention.

 While even business laptops have backlit keys to enable working in the dark and ease usage for those with poor visibility, the LED lighting on a gaming laptop can be exceptionally loud.
 Often, the lighting is both extensive and excessively colorful.

-Especially for those working in more conservative workplaces such as government and law offices and banks, gaming laptops may not convey the most professional appearance.
+G laptops may not convey the most professional appearance, especially for those working in more conservative workplaces such as government and law offices, and banks.

 Even those working in more creative workplaces may prefer to invest in tools that make them seem more mature and trustworthy.

 Of course, there will be gaming laptops with less ostentatious designs.
-If you must buy a gaming laptop for work, you may want to look into one of these.
+You may want to look into one of these instead.

-7. Gaming Laptops May Not Have Great Battery Life
+7. They May Not Have Great Battery Life